 If you are a student like myself or are working a full-time job, you certainly understand that the opportunities and time to travel become less-er.
 I have now learnt that all books and no travel make Ivy rather dull.
 To get the best of both worlds, I decided to shelve all distant travel plans and instead explore Nairobi and its environs.

-This pursuit led me me to Ozone Trampoline Park, located in Village Market.
+This pursuit led me to Ozone Trampoline Park, located in Village Market Mall.
 I went over the Easter holiday so the place was packed.
 I reckon a visit any time other than a public holiday would be better.
 A visit on a weekday would be ideal.

 Ozone Trampoline Park

-The ambiance screams urban vibes.
+The ambience screams urban vibes.
 The artwork is beautifully done and what stands out is the matatu fixed on the wall.

 I could not pass on the opportunity to strike a pose.

 On paying, we were given special Jump socks (which you are supposed to wear while jumping, shoes are not allowed inside) and then proceeded to sign a waiver.

 The trampoline park is divided into different sections.
 There’s a basketball section, a ‘gymnastic’ section, a dodgeball section, a wall climbing section and a trampoline section (these are not the actual names).